 Area by the sea, close to nature

 Aurinkolahti is located by the sea in Helsinki, southeast from the centre of Vuosaari.
 The area and the bay were originally called Mustalahti.
 Kahvikortteli is being built in Aurinkolahti in the area of the former Paulig coffee roastery, which is still present in the names of streets and housing companies in the area.
-The Mutteripannu development is ready to move in, and Arabica will be completed in the end of September 2017.
+There are apartments and parking spaces for sale in the completed Mutteripannu and Arabica developments.

 Kahvikortteli is between the sea and the metro line